reubinoff/clinicult_documentation_newgen/docs/source/services.rst

 in addiiton to the user permissions (Role / Group), this services will store all the personal information. for example phone or mail.

-The service will not store his login credentials. all the tokens or credentials will be stored in the :ref:`Authentication Services`
+The service will not store his login credentials. all the tokens or credentials will be stored in the :ref:`my-reference-label`

+.. _my-reference-label:
 Authentication Service
 ==================
 Authentication Methid will be implemented in this services.
 This service can be 3rd party service that can be integrated with out platform.